Brian-MacCurtin/Data-Analyst-Practice/README.md

 *Table 2: The Top 10 Highest Paying Data Analyst in Philadelphia, PA*

 - In general, we can see that a lot of the job titles for remote positions contain high level titles like "Director", "Associate Director" and "Principal".
 This leads to salaries for the top paying remote jobs ranging from $184k to a whopping $650K.

-- In constrast, the salaries for top paying jobs in Philadelphia are substantially lower at a range of $85k to $150K.
+- In contrast, the salaries for top paying jobs in Philadelphia are substantially lower at a range of $85k to $150K.
 The jobs also feature fewer high ranking titles in the job position name.

 - We can also see a nice mix of household name companies (Meta, AT&T, US Department of transportation) and lesser known companies in the highest paying data analyst jobs.

 ## Research Question 2: What are the **skills** required for the **top paying** data analyst jobs?

 Next, I wanted to find some commonalities between the highest paying remote data analyst jobs.
 One thing in particular I wanted to look at was what skills one must have in order to land one of these jobs.
-I joined together the table with jobs postings to the table that listed all of skills, and sorted the results in descending order, staring with the most in demand skill.
+I joined together the table with jobs postings to the table that listed all the skills, and sorted the results in descending order, starting with the most in demand skill.

 ```SQL
 WITH top_10_jobs AS (